 Selecting leadership competencies this way would be like my wife Googling “husband competencies” to come up with a list of the behaviours I must demonstrate to become a better husband.
 When she hands me this laundry list of husband competencies, I would quickly discover that she didn’t just describe the perfect husband, she described the perfect human being!
 “There is no way I could ever do all these things” I’d protest, “and even if I could, you are essentially asking me to get a personality transplant!”

-Virtually every company’s leadership competencies I have seen reads like ‘Dr. Jekyll’s instruction manual for assembling the perfect leader.’
+Virtually every company’s leadership competencies I have seen reads like ‘Dr. Frankenstein’s instruction manual for assembling the perfect leader.’
 Nobody, including the incumbent senior managers, could ever live up to the description of leadership that is being used to evaluate others.

 Predictive Leadership Competencies

 Now imagine if my wife came to me and said “Look Michael, all I need you to do to be the perfect husband for me is to do these three or four things consistently.
 If you do these three or four things, and let your unique personality and strengths fill in the blanks, you will be everything I need you to be.”

 If my wife did that, I could probably handle three or four husband competencies, as long as those three or four competencies are learnable, and not based on personality traits such as “extroverted” or “fun” or “charismatic.”

 Predictive leadership competencies are the few, learnable behaviours that produce a disproportionately positive impact on people and results.
 Not all good leadership behaviours produce an equally positive impact.
 Some leadership behaviours are more potent than others.